Bruce Schultz | 11/19/2018 1:33:31 PM

 A Wild Plate Frozen shrimp after thawing.
 Photo by Thomas Hymel/LSU AgCenter

-Lance Nascio, of Dulac, stands in a freezer with boxes of Wild Plate Frozen shrimp.
+Lance Nacio, of Montegut, stands in a freezer with boxes of Wild Plate Frozen shrimp.
 Nascio said the process gives him more flexibility to sell his product when prices are higher.
 Photo by Thomas Hymel/LSU AgCenter

 A deckhand places a box of shrimp into a plate-freezing unit.
 Photo by Thomas Hymel/LSU AgCenter